Remands to Local Authority Accommodation or to Youth Detention Accommodation

 SCOPE OF THIS CHAPTER

-Whenever a court refuses bail to a child/young person (aged 10-17), the court is required to remand the child to local authority accommodation unless certain conditions are met, in which case the court may instead remand the child to Youth Detention Accommodation.
-Every such child (whether remanded to Youth Detention Accommodation or to local authority accommodation) will be treated as Looked After by their designated local authority.
+Whenever a court refuses bail to a child/young person (aged 10-17), the court is required to remand the child/young person to local authority accommodation unless certain conditions are met, in which case the court may instead remand the child/young person to Youth Detention Accommodation.
+Every such child/young person (whether remanded to Youth Detention Accommodation or to local authority accommodation) will be treated as Looked After by their designated local authority.

 See also the following chapters: